shubhamku044/full-stack-interview-questions/README.md

 ### 7. What is GraphQL schema?

-### 8. How to do Error Handling in GraphQL?
+### 8. How do you handle errors in GraphQL?

-### 9. Whether do you find GraphQL the right fit for designing microservice architecture?

-### 10. Explain the main difference between REST and GraphQL
+### 9. Compare and contrast REST and GraphQL

-### 11. Does GraphQL support offline usage?

-### 12. How to do Authentication and Authorization in GraphQL?
+### 10. How do you implement Authentication and Authorization in GraphQL?

-### 13. How to do Server-Side Caching in GraphQL?
+### 11. How do you optimize performance in GraphQL?

-### 14. What kind of operations could GraphQL schema have?
+### 12. What are the main operations in GraphQL?

-### 15. List the key concepts of the GraphQL query language
+### 13. What are the key concepts of GraphQL?

-### 16. Are there any disadvantages to GraphQL?
+### 14. What are the advantages and disadvantages of GraphQL?

-### 17. Can you make a GraphQL type both an input and output type?

-### 18. How to implement a set of GraphQL mutations in single transaction?
+### 15. How do you handle mutations in GraphQL?

-### 19. How do you prevent nested attack on GraphQL server?
+### 16. How do you ensure security in a GraphQL API?

-### 20. Is it possible to use inheritance with GraphQL input types?

-### 21. How to respond with different status codes in GraphQL?

-### 22. What is AST in GraphQL?

-### 23. What the criteria set is for deciding when to use GraphQL vs. HATEOAS?
+### 17. When would you choose GraphQL over REST?

 ## HTML5